SalomePlatform/shaper/src/FeaturesPlugin/doc/filletFeature.rst

 Input fields:

-- **Faces or/and edges** panel contains faces and edges on which fillet is done.
-All edges of face are subjected to fillet operation.
+- **Faces or/and edges** panel contains filleted faces and edges.
+All edges of a face are subject to fillet operation.
 Faces and edges are selected in 3D OCC viewer;
 - **Start radius** defines  the  fillet radius at the start of the selected edge(s);
 - **End radius** defines  the  fillet radius at the end of the selected edge(s).